dvreeze/ocp-java-17-learning/doc/chapter01-building-blocks.md

   * Primitive values have no methods declared on them
   * Know the primitive types and their wrapper types well
   * Autoboxing and unboxing
-  * Also know the corresponding literals well
+  * Also know the corresponding literals well (note that float literals need an "f" suffix)
   * Underscores in numeric literals
   * *Text blocks* and incidental versus essential whitespace
 * *Identifiers*: